COMPACT aims to inspire young people to stand up and stand united for Australia’s peaceful and harmonious way of life.

 The NSW Government commissioned an independent evaluation of the Multicultural NSW Community Partnership Action (COMPACT) Program after its first two years.
 We are pleased to note that the evaluation findings are positive.

 The independent evaluation found COMPACT to be a first-of-its-kind initiative that has made significant progress towards its objectives of building social cohesion and community resilience over a relatively short period of time.
 The evaluation shows that:

 Congratulations to all our COMPACT partners for your valuable contribution to community harmony and for making COMPACT such a success.
-To read the three-page Snapshot report, click here.
+To read the full report click here.

 The COMPACT Alliance is a robust network of community partners who all share a commitment to Australia’s peaceful and harmonious way of life.
 In addition to implementing partnership projects, COMPACT partners all participate as full members of the COMPACT Alliance.